tomzx/blog.tomrochette.com-content/agi/knowledge-transfer/article.md

 Each concept is presented as a node in a graph.
 At this layer, the graph is simply a set of vertices without any edges, also known as a [null graph](https://en.wikipedia.org/wiki/Null_graph).

 In a textual format, we can think of the concepts as a list with one concept per line.
-Similarly named concepts may take multiple lines (i.e. mouse as an animal and as a computer device), although it is suggested to use terms as descriptive as possible (computer mouse vs mouse).
+Similarly named concepts may take multiple lines (e.g. mouse as an animal and as a computer device), although it is suggested to use terms as descriptive as possible (computer mouse vs mouse).

 #### Example
 Jack